KritiCParikh/LearningJourney/OOP.md

 A class that inherits is called a **subclass** or **child class**, while the class being inherited from is the **superclass** or **parent class**.

 **Real World Explanation**:
 Inheritance is like a family tree.
 Just as children inherit traits from their parents, classes can inherit properties and behaviors from other classes.
-This saves time because you don’t have to rewrite the same code.
+This saves time because we don’t have to rewrite the same code.

 **Example**: In our motorbike example, the `HarleyDavidson` and `Kawasaki` classes inherit from the `Motorbike` class.
 They get all the basic features of a motorbike and can add their specific details.